maijake/devcc/1-architecture/README.md

 ## <a id="CONCERNS">Concerns</a>

-* An a professional developer uses the right tools for the right job.
+* <a id="CONCERN-1">CONCERN-1</a>An a professional developer uses the right tools for the right job.
 Installing and managing a large tool set may distract the attention from "programming" i.e. from the "real work".
 How can we avoid this in this exercise?

-* I would like to get a "big picture" of the "developer work", and some pointers, how dig deeper on some subject.
+* <a id="CONCERN-2">CONCERN-2</a>I would like to get a "big picture" of the "developer work", and some pointers, how dig deeper on some subject.
 By the way, what these "subjects", any how (I am not sure that I know the before hand)

-* Do we have to install, understand and use all development pipeline tools?
+* <a id="CONCERN-3">CONCERN-3</a>Do we have to install, understand and use all development pipeline tools?
 Are all the tools equally important?
 What happens if we encounter problem with some tool, what do miss if I do not skip installing some tool?

-* We are talking of a "development pipeline".
+* <a id="CONCERN-4">CONCERN-4</a>We are talking of a "development pipeline".
 Does this mean that the development work goes through some kind of steps.
 What are these steps, and how do they add value to the product being developed?

 ## Reference Architecture